danielsku/NexusChatProject/README.md

 ### Alternative if VM does not work

-Before you install the "exe" folder in this repository to run the messenger locally, make sure to have :
+Before you run the messenger locally, make sure to have :

 * JDK 25 installed before running the .exe program [Website where you can download JDK 25](https://adoptium.net/temurin/releases/)